 Additional Pages Added After Each Inventory Check

-For every completed inventory check other than the Shipper Destination Check, SmartMoving appends a new page to the inventory document.
+For every completed inventory check other than the Final Destination Check, SmartMoving appends a new page to the inventory document.

 When Pages Are Added